image of the recipe rebel cookbook cover on transparent background.Your favorite recipes in one place -- shop The Recipe Rebel Cookbook here 🎉

 Jump to Recipe

-Love the flavor of roasted vegetables?
-Try this Roasted Red Pepper Soup, these Roasted Carrots or this Easy Roasted Tomato Soup Recipe!
+Love the flavor of Roasted Vegetables?
+Try this Roasted Red Pepper Soup, these Roasted Carrots, or this Easy Roasted Tomato Soup Recipe!

-Ingredients for roasted vegetables
+ingredients needed for roasted vegetables in bowls.

 • Carrots: you’ll want to peel and slice the carrots before adding them to the mix.